DO YOU WANT TO USE YOUR FAITH DURING THE THERAPY PROCESS?

 Others have had a very traumatic experience with God and/or their childhood religion and want to keep God out of the counseling process all together.
 This is honored the vast majority of the times, except, on occasion, when the person discovers their issues with God and childhood religion are part of their therapeutic issues and they end up wanting to address those problems.

-- Provide unique and individualized treatment plans geared toward your spiritual or religious culture.
+• Individualized treatment plans geared toward your spiritual or religious culture.

 REFERENCES: